DeepSec-prover/deepsec_ui/doc/structures/query_result_structure.md

   ...
   "start_time": <int> (optional), // Timestamp.
 Not defined if the query was canceled before to start "end_time": <int>, // Timestamp.
-When is has been canceled "progression": {
+When is has been canceled
+  // (Optional) No progression if canceled before to start "progression": {
      "round": <int>, // Single core = 0
      "verification": {